 What is Temptation?

 Temptations are situations and desires that influence us into wrong doings.
 In the Biblical sense, it means to stray away from God’s love by committing sins.
-Temptations are known to be urges that provide short term satisfaction.
+Temptations are generally speaking in common parlance, known as the urges that give one short term satisfaction.

 Why do we feel tempted?
 How do we overcome it?